CV

 - A deep understanding of the technical challenges of researching molecular biology and the symbiotic relationships in a wide radiation of species.

-- Applied statistics, dimensionality reduction, network analysis, modeling, visualization of large datasets.
+- Applied statistics, dimensionality reduction, network analysis, modeling, visualization of large datasets: To obtain true multi-omic integration.

 - Programming languages, sorted by descending fluency: Python, R, Bash, C, Java.